jankupczyk/Tree-Traversals/README.md

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install BST.

-Useful when we need to create a binary search tree for
+f.e Useful when we need to create a binary search tree for
 ```bash
 {30, 43, 13, 8, 50, 40, 20, 19, 22}
 ```